noxthot/ss22_julia_workshop/pages/hpc/distributed.md

 }

 We can see that this is a very easy way to parallelize and this time the `rand()` function is not causing problems.
-We are already faster than the basic implementation and close to the optimised four threads implementation.
+We are already faster than the basic implementation and close to the optimized four threads implementation.

 The *distributed for loop* with `@distributed` is designed to work well for situations where each iteration is tiny (in terms of computational effort/workload).
 Of course there is also the other possibility, that we have a function with a massive workload and work with the results of these calls.